 Thirdly, it’s always poppin’ here.
 The crowds, although maybe not that fun for locals is great for a buzzy atmosphere.
 Lastly, everybody knows that the marketplace is where it’s at when it comes to soaking up a new culture.
 Definitely go.

 Unusual Things to Do in Kyoto

-Looking for something a bit more off-kilter than even ropes than even ropes made of human hair?
-Here’s some (more) unusual things to do in Kyoto.
+Looking for something a bit more off-kilter than ropes made from human hair?
+Here’s some (even more) unusual things to do in Kyoto.